 Across the federation, working with parents and the local community is an integral part of the work of the schools' staff.
 Parents are given regular opportunities to contribute and share their ideas about provision, for example through questionnaires and open evenings about desired learning experiences for their children and the content of the curriculum.
-Parents have recently attended a 'cuppa and cake afternoon' with the aim of promoting their Welsh language skills so that they can support the development of their children's language at home.
 Leaders welcome members of the community to the schools regularly to discuss their work and share their expertise with pupils.
 For example, one resident has visited the school recently to teach pupils clog dancing to traditional Welsh music.